garyp/autolockd/README.md

 This installs the ``autolockd`` python package and the two scripts ``autolock-daemon`` and ``autolock-cmd``.

-For the default locking mechanism to work you shoudl also install ``pyxtrlock``.
+For the default locking mechanism to work you should also install ``pyxtrlock``.

 Configuration